G. David Garson

 Area(s) of Expertise

-Primary: Multivariate analysis, Secondary: Qualitative research, Tertiary: GIS
+Primary: Data analytics, multivariate analysis.
+Secondary: Qualitative research.
+Tertiary: GIS